 What is SOAR?

-SOAR’s aim is to promote SOcial-emotional Adjustment and Resilience in children in the greater Oswego area.
-It began as a partnership between SUNY Oswego and the Oswego City School District, where trained college student volunteers visit elementary school classrooms to work with children who may be at-risk for developing social and emotional difficulties.
+SOAR’s aim is to promote SOcial-emotional Adjustment and Resilience in children in Oswego County, NY.
+It currently entails a partnership between SUNY Oswego and the Hannibal Central School District, where trained college student volunteers visit elementary school classrooms to work with children who may be at-risk for developing social and emotional difficulties.

 What do college students do in SOAR?

-College students accepted into the SOAR program are first trained to deliver social and emotional skills training using the Social SkillsGroup Intervention protocol (SS GRIN).
-SS GRIN is an evidence-based protocol that is used in many school districts across the nation.
-After training, college students become intervention/prevention program associates who visit school one to two times per week to deliver the SS GRIN program to children.
+College students accepted into the SOAR program are first trained to deliver social and emotional skills training using the Second Step® protocol.
+Second Step® is an evidence-based protocol that is used in many school districts across the nation.
+After training, college students become intervention/prevention program associates who visit school one to two times per week to deliver the Second Step® program to children.

 What are the SOAR program requirements?

 Participation in SOAR is a year-long (Fall/Spring semester) commitment.
-In addition to the initial training, Associates will visit classrooms roughly one to two times per week, and will be expected to attend weekly meetings and complete program-related academic assignments.
+In addition to the initial training, associates will visit classrooms roughly one to two times per week, and will be expected to attend weekly meetings and complete program-related academic assignments.
 Associates earn a total of three credits (allocated at the end of the Spring semester) once they complete the program.
 (In the Fall, students will be given an “Incomplete” grade.)